SarKaa/Run-batch-from-C/README.md

 ## INSTRUCTIONS:
 Pretty simple really, and once you've done this, you won't need to do it ever again.
 Just edit the batch as if you're coding an app in it ;)

-Step 1: Replace batch.bat, icon.ico and batch.manifest with the right files
+Step 1: Replace batch.bat and icon.ico with the right files

 Step 2: Replace the version info in batch.rc with the right info